cartheur/aiventure-david/README.md

 Because it is obvious to anyone who has worked with Aldebaran's *Nao* that it was built for the sole purpose of making money for the company, we needed to find a way to continue development of our flagship product *animals*.
 This is the solution: A home-grown 3D-printed bipedal robot that has our patented controllers and novel interactive software all in one package.

+## Some caveats

+We tried the python software provided by the Poppy project, *pypot* but found it unable to suit our needs, as it is wholesale.
+Therefore the code is truncated to contain just what is needed to get the robot online and ready to receive (polite) commands.

 ### A bit of background to the story - since there is space here (Caution: gripes ahead)

 In 2008, I invented the first dialogue of *aeon*: An interactive cognitive agent that differed from the ordinary "chatbots" that were all-the-rage at the time.
 By 2013, I had realized that as a piece of software, it lacked the true power of expression, since it was limited to exhibiting behvaiours in software and software only.
 In 2015, I started searching for a platform to continue work with a physical prototype and by late 2017, I centered on Nao, given its bipedal design and moderate sophistication of movement and desired expression vectors.
 Things went well until mid-2018 when the robot started malfunctioning and was sent to the factory *three times* for repair.
 I had to purchase an extended warranty just to keep the repairs going.
 Then by the end of the extended warranty, the robot failed entirely, not even starting-up.